akanksha260991/bs_docs_revamp_content/app_automate/appium/integrate-with-ci-id-tools/circle-ci.md

 # CircleCI

-circleci uses .circleci/config.yml for configuration, and it can be used to integrate your tests with BrowserStack.
+Circleci uses .circleci/config.yml for configuration, and it can be used to integrate your tests with BrowserStack.
 There are some variables you need to set: grid config, username, access key etc. For more detailed information on setting environment variables in circleci, please refer to their documentation.

 ### Integrate with App Automate